nesi/support-docs/docs/Storage/Long-Term_Storage/Preparing_small_files_for_migration_to_Nearline_storage.md

 straightforwardly find all these small files and combine them into a few large archive files, perhaps as few as one.

-## Can\'t I just compress the whole project (or nobackup) directory, or at least all its contents?
+## Can't I just compress the whole project (or nobackup) directory, or at least all its contents?

 Yes, you certainly can do that.
 This is unlikely to suit you, however: